Skip to content

 Your competitors show up in those answers.
 You don't.
 And unlike traditional SEO, where you could grind your way up over months, AI search visibility compounds.
 The platforms that get cited early get cited more, which trains the models to cite them again.

-Most B2B websites were built for a search engine that ranked pages.
+The lesson is that most B2B sites are doing some version of this without realizing it.
+The CMS your agency picked in 2022 was optimized for a search engine that ranked pages.
 The new search engine summarizes, synthesizes, and recommends.
-That requires a fundamentally different content architecture — structured data, clear entity definitions, topic authority built through depth, not just keywords.
+That requires a fundamentally different content architecture — structured data, clear entity definitions, topical authority built through depth — and a rendering layer that doesn't hide your content behind JavaScript that bots won't execute.

-If your site wasn't built with AI discoverability in mind, every week you wait is a week your competitors are training the algorithms to prefer them over you.
-We break down exactly how this works — and what to do about it — in Why Your B2B Website Isn't Showing Up in AI Search.
+If your site wasn't built with AI discoverability in mind, every week you wait is a week your competitors are training the models to prefer them over you.
+Worse, the value that used to flow from search to your website is now being intercepted on the Google surface itself — the click never happens, and you keep paying to produce content that nobody outside the answer engine ever sees.
+We break down exactly how AI search visibility works — and what to do about it — in Why Your B2B Website Isn't Showing Up in AI Search.

 Marketing wants to ship a campaign landing page on Tuesday.
 Engineering says it's in the backlog for next sprint.
 Someone needs to update a testimonial quote and it turns into a Jira ticket.
 A typo on the pricing page sits there for eleven days because the person who can edit it is in a feature freeze.